 When we read your personal statement, we look to see if you are a good match with our program.
 Please, do your research on what our program has to offer and how you can fit.
 Look at our faculty research interests to see if your interests align with our interests.

 Be sure that whoever is writing your reference letters can illustrate your growth and motivation.
 We want to see that you have been visibly growing in your field and that you have been handling more complex tasks.
 Having references discuss clinical or research experience can also help your application.
 Anyone that can speak to your experiences with diversity, equity, and inclusion would also help your application.

 Do I need to demonstrate experiences with diversity and inclusion in my application?

 To be competitive in the application process it is important to talk about your experiences in the area of diversity and inclusion.
 This may include courses you have taken with an emphasis on Diversity and Social Justice and experiences you have had (i.e. Peace Corp, Teach for America, City Year, volunteering or internships at places that serve marginalized people, study abroad).
 In the Marriage and Family Therapy program you will be working with a diverse population and learning about diversity and social justice.
 Diversity and inclusion experiences can be described in your personal statement, resume or CV, and your letters of recommendation.

 Who will I be taking my therapy specific courses with?

 Students in the MFT master’s program take various courses that are taught by various members in the HDFS department.
 All therapy related courses, however, are taught by members of the MFTC (Marriage and Family Therapy Committee).
-The MFTC consists of Toni Zimmerman, Shawn Whitney, Stephanie Seng, Shelley Haddock, and Kelley Quirk
+The MFTC consists of Toni Zimmerman, Shawn Whitney, Stephanie Seng, and Shelley Haddock.

 Who can I do research with during my time in the Marriage and Family Therapy Program?